-In this short guide I will give you some useful tips for visiting the Sheikh Zayed Mosque from Dubai or Abu Dhabi, as well as some interesting facts that you should know before visiting!
+In this concise guide, I will provide you with some useful tips for visiting the Sheikh Zayed Mosque from Dubai or Abu Dhabi, along with fascinating facts that you should acquaint yourself with before embarking on this memorable journey!

 8 interesting facts about the Sheikh Zayed Mosque